 How to optimize your video format for multiple devices?

 When streaming video content, you need to make sure that your video format is optimized for most devices.
-With DaCast, we recommend MP4 video format with H264 and AAC (the video and audio codec, respectively).
-DaCast also includes an auto-encode feature (shown below) in its video-on-demand service.
+With Dacast, we recommend MP4 video format with H264 and AAC (the video and audio codec, respectively).
+Dacast also includes an auto-encoder feature (shown below) in its video-on-demand service.
 You still have the option to upload a raw video file.
-Alternatively, you can use the auto-encode feature to automatically make your video compatible to the player.
+Alternatively, you can use the auto-encode feature to automatically make your video compatible with the player.

 (For more information on multi-bitrates for video files, take a look at our article on multi-bitrate streaming.)